awsdocs/amazon-rds-user-guide/doc_source/USER_PerfInsights.UsingDashboard.md

 ### Statistics for MariaDB and MySQL<a name="USER_PerfInsights.UsingDashboard.AnalyzeDBLoad.AdditionalMetrics.MySQL"></a>

 Performance Insights collects SQL digest statistics from the `events_statements_summary_by_digest` table\.

+#### Automatic truncation of the digest table<a name="USER_PerfInsights.UsingDashboard.AnalyzeDBLoad.AdditionalMetrics.MySQL.truncation"></a>

-This table is managed by the database and doesn't have an eviction policy\.
-If the table becomes full, new SQL queries aren't tracked\.
-To address this issue, Performance Insights automatically truncates the table when it's nearly full\.
+The `events_statements_summary_by_digest` table is managed by the database\.
+This table doesn't have an eviction policy\.

-Performance Insights automatically truncates the table only if your parameter group doesn't have an explicitly set value for the `performance_schema` parameter\.
-You can examine the `performance_schema` parameter, and if the value of source is `user`, then you set a value\.
-If you want Performance Insights to truncate the table automatically, then reset the value for the `performance_schema` parameter\.
-You can view the source of a parameter value by viewing the parameter in the AWS Management Console or by running the AWS CLI [describe\-db\-parameters](https://docs.aws.amazon.com/cli/latest/reference/rds/describe-db-parameters.html) command\.
 The following message is shown in the AWS Management Console when the table is full:

 ```
 Performance Insights is unable to collect SQL Digest statistics on new queries because the table events_statements_summary_by_digest is full.
 Please truncate events_statements_summary_by_digest table to clear the issue.
 Check the User Guide for more details.
 ```

+If the table becomes full, MariaDB and MySQL don't track SQL queries\.
+To address this issue, Performance Insights automatically truncates the digest table when both of the following conditions are met:
++ The table is full\.
++ Performance Insights manages the Performance Schema automatically\.
+For automatic management, the `performance_schema` parameter must be set to `0` and the **Source** must not be set to `user`\.

+If Performance Insights isn't managing the Performance Automatically, see [Enabling the Performance Schema for Performance Insights on Amazon RDS for MariaDB or MySQL](USER_PerfInsights.EnableMySQL.md)\.

+In the AWS CLI, check the source of a parameter value by running the [describe\-db\-parameters](https://docs.aws.amazon.com/cli/latest/reference/rds/describe-db-parameters.html) command\.

+#### Per\-second statistics<a name="USER_PerfInsights.UsingDashboard.AnalyzeDBLoad.AdditionalMetrics.MySQL.per-second"></a>

 The following SQL statistics are available for MariaDB and MySQL DB instances\.